yoshi-taka/documentation/content/en/account_management/rbac/permissions.md

 Grants the ability to write historical views, meaning to trigger a [Log Rehydration*][11].

 This permission is global.
-It enables users to trigger a rehydration for archives on which they have [Logs Read Archive][12] permission.
+It enables users to trigger a rehydration for archives on which they have [Logs Read Archive](#logs-read-archives) permission.

 {{< img src="account_management/rbac/logs_hv_roles_combination.png" alt="Write Historical View"  style="width:70%;">}}